 Will Credit Card Companies Lower Your Interest Rate if You Ask?

-Some credit card companies may lower your rate if you ask.
-Which can be a good thing given that the current average interest rate is currently hovering over 20%.
-Getting that “yes” answer could be a simple way to shave money off your bill if you don’t pay the balance in full every month.
+Some credit card companies may lower your interest rate if you ask.
+That can be a good thing considering that the current average interest rate is currently hovering over 23.00%.
+Getting a “yes” answer could be a simple way to shave money off your bill if you don’t pay the balance in full every month.

-Given that it can’t hurt to ask, read on to learn more about this topic, including tips for requesting a lower credit card interest rate.
+Given that it can’t hurt to ask, read on to learn more about credit card interest rates, including tips for requesting a lower rate on your credit card.

 How to Lower Your Credit Card Interest Rate

-First, a bit of vocabulary.
-Your credit card interest rate is also called an annual percentage rate, or APR.
+Your credit card interest rate is also called an annual percentage rate (APR).
+Your APR is the interest rate charged to carry a balance on your credit card, plus any fees.
 Credit card APRs vary across cards and cardholders.
 The APR that you currently have on your credit card is not set in stone.

 It is often possible to lower your credit card interest rate.
 To do so, you will need to contact your credit card issuer directly.
 Although the credit card issuer is not required or guaranteed to agree to lower your APR, it is likely worth the time and effort to try.
-The worst that can happen is they say no, right?
+The worst that can happen is that they say no.

 Plus, you might be pleasantly surprised to learn that they can decrease the interest rate a bit.
 For instance, if you let them know you are shopping for a better rate elsewhere, they might lower your rate a bit to keep your business.